-The Company sets annual target cash incentive compensation equal to the market median target cash incentive compensation based on data provided by the Hay Group.
-The Company has also developed a "balanced score card" approach to setting goals for the Incentive Plan (as defined below), recommending certain goals from the Strategic Plan that represent success in financial results, operations, electric reliability, customer service and rate competitiveness.
+The Company sets annual target cash incentive compensation equal to the market median target cash incentive compensation based on data provided by Towers Perrin.
+The Company has also developed a "balanced score card" approach to setting goals for the Incentive Plan (as defined below), recommending certain goals from the Strategic Plan that represent success in financial results, electric reliability, gas safety, customer service and rate competitiveness.
 The Compensation Committee approves the quantitative goals, also referred to as performance metrics, for the Incentive Plan annually.
-See pages 27 and 28 for a discussion of this score card.
+See pages 32 and 33 for a discussion of this score card.